blahosyl/dinner-party/README.md

 I also horizontally centered all elements on the page and added some top margin for a more pleasing look.

+I also added a favicon showing a vector drawing of two wine glasses clinking, to symbolize the social nature of dinner parties.
+The color of  the graphic is a darker shade of the purple color chosen for the heading box.

 I followed the [American Pizza Order System project](https://github.com/useriasminna/american_pizza_order_system/) by [ Iasmina Pal](https://github.com/useriasminna) in implementing these changes.

 In addition, I changed the font used from Arial to Verdana.
 This font [is considered the most legible](https://www.myfonts.com/pages/fontscom-learning-fyti-using-type-tools-fonts-on-the-web#:~:text=The%20Verdana%C2%AE%20typeface%20is,small%20sizes%20(on%20screen).) of the popular web-safe fonts, especially for small screen sizes.

+I also put the [image](assets/images/wine-glasses.webp) used for the favicon as a logo on the site.
+Its design mirrors that of the box containing the header (box, border radius and shadow), but the colors are inverted.

 ## Accessibility